8 Best Practices for Tracking Project Deliverables in Construction

 6. Set Clear Deadlines

 Setting a clear deadline for each deliverable helps ensure each deadline is integrated with project milestones so each step of the project is carefully tracked.
 Process deliverables can be used to help understand the project deliverable and break it down to help achieve deadlines.
-Additionally, tools such as Gantt charts can be helpful for this because the chart provides a visualization of each phase of the project and how these phases interact with one another.
+Additionally, tools such as Gantt charts can be helpful because the chart provides a visualization of each phase of the project and how these phases interact with each other.

-Breaking down the deliverable into phases by setting milestones helps better track the progress of the deliverable.
-Milestones are checkpoints in the course of the project which do not have hard deadlines, but rather are to check in with progress and ensure the project is on track.
+Breaking down the deliverable into phases by setting construction milestones helps better track the progress of the deliverable.
+Milestones are checkpoints in the project’s lifecycle that do not have hard deadlines.
+They help check progress and ensure the project is on track.
 They are an internal tool to assist the project team in managing a project deliverable and are not meant for clients or external stakeholders.

 8. Use an Online Software Tool

 With the rise in technology, there are many more efficient ways to track deliverables than by hand.
-Using online project management software tools can help eliminate errors and streamline the process of tracking deliverables for fast, accurate results.
+Using online project management software such as eSUB can help eliminate errors and streamline the process of tracking deliverables for fast, accurate results.

 Conclusion